Diogenesoftoronto/compare_credit_cards/README.md

 fan of python so I am trying to see if something else can be better.
 Like python, it is dynamic, and has a repl.
 Unlike python it has a reasonable way to separate clauses, '\s' and '()', not '\s\s\s\s' or ':\n'.

+## How this works

+This document is scraped using javascript and then the content is entered into a sql database for that I can use to generate CSVs or panda datatables  for me to try to compare trying to work with clojure versus python or javascript for data science.